jamf/JamfMigrator/README.md

 * Approved System/Kernel Extension payloads do not migrate properly.
 Display names are dropped and additional keys/values are added by the Jamf API that results in a corrupt profile and failure in profile deployment.
 * Policies - The Software Update payload does not migrate.
 Also, within the packages payload, setting for the distribution point will not migrate.
 * Objects with trailing spaces in the name will migrate once but the process of uploading through the API removes those spaces.
 This causes issues re-migrating those objects as the names no longer match.
+* Users and usergroups used in policy limitations/exclusions do not migrate as the API does not provide that information.
 * Packages <ul>
-  <li>Only package metadata (display name, file name, size, ...) are migrated.
+  <li>Only package metadata (display name, file name, size, ...) is migrated.
 To migrate the actual package either use your browser, Jamf Admin, or [jamfcpr](https://github.com/BIG-RAT/jamfcpr)</li>
   <li>The API allows for the creation of multiple packages, with different display names, to reference the same package file name.
 The Jamf Pro console prevents this as there should be a one to one mapping.</li>
   </ul>
 * Saving of objects whos name contains a : (colon) will be saved using a ; (semi-colon).